In this example, we'll be cutting the peg board project from ShaperHub.

 Move Origin over the path you intend to cut.
 Turn the spindle on, and ensure the speed settings are correct for your material.

 Grab the handles and tap Start Cutting when ready.

 When Origin begins cutting, it plunges the spindle down to the requested depth.
 When plunging, a black circle appears with a red progress bar, showing you Origin's progress.

 When this progress bar appears, do not move Origin.
 If moved during plunge, Origin will retract and abort the cut to ensure your safety.
-Origin will only engage control of the spindle's position once the plunge is finished, so any movement before then will result in a poor quality outcome.
+Origin will only engage control of the spindle's position once the plunge is finished, so any movement before then will result in poor cut quality.

 When going around corners or navigating complex paths, Auto mode can be very useful.
-Use the green button on the right side to engage Auto mode.
+Press and hold down the green button on the right handle to engage Auto mode.

 Note: Auto mode cannot be used with Pocket cut types.

-Once you finish cutting, press the orange left button to Retract.
+Once you finish cutting, press the orange left handle button to Retract.